znation/trackio/README.md

 # 🎯 Trackio

-Trackio is a lightweight alternative for `wandb` that uses Hugging Face Datasets for experiment logging and Gradio / Spaces for visualization.
+`trackio` is a lightweight alternative for `wandb` that uses Hugging Face Datasets for experiment logging and Gradio / Spaces for visualization.

 ## Features
 - **API compatible** with `wandb.init`, `wandb.log`, and `wandb.finish` (drop-in replacement: just use `trackio` instead of `wandb`)